Please read the following information before scheduling an appointment.

 Please remember your appointment date as we are unable to confirm this over the phone.

 - If your pet has just undergone surgery, please click here for instructions on how to take care of your pet after surgery.

 Please arrive at the Clinic, 169 W. Grand Ave. between 8 a.m. and 9 a.m.
 Clinic doors do not open until 8 a.m.
 (Pick up is the same day as drop off between 5:30-6 p.m.)
 If you arrive before 8 a.m., please wait in our 169 W. Grand Ave lobby

 Feral cats can be spayed or neutered for free.
 Please call (312) 644-8338, ext.
 350 or 351 to speak to a clinic receptionist.

 The Anti-Cruelty Society also operates a low income clinic for people who may not otherwise be able to afford proper veterinary care.
 Please call (312) 644-8338 ext.
 350 or 351 to speak with a clinic receptionist for details on services and qualification criteria.

-The Anti-Cruelty Society spays and neuters over 11,000 pets every year though this low-cost service.
+The Anti-Cruelty Society spays and neuters over 11,000 pets every year through this low-cost service.